zeugri/taranisSoundGen/README.md

 The "Taranis sound generator" is a simple script relying on macOS text to speech "say" utility.

+Despite its name you can use this script for any RC remote running OpenTX and supporting sound speech.
+Maybe need to tweak audio format to adapt your hardware.

 It's purpose is to generate a complete sound pack from a text file containing output file names and text to be spoken.

 Author & Contact : \<alex at ledrone dot club>

 website : https://ledrone.club

-## OpenTX sound directory structure
+### OpenTX sound directory structure

 OpenTX sound files are to be found on the SD Card under the /SOUNDS directory.
 The directory structure is as follows :